agravier/agravier.github.io/etc/notes/cn-coursera/notes01.md

 - transistors in microprocessors are much more sparsely connected than brain neurons
 - brain: 100 microseconds temporal resolution at best; digital circuits: 100picoseconds for a 10GHz computer
-- computing paradigm: brain: massive parallelism, adaptive connectivity; digital computers: mostly sequential, fixed connectivity. \\(\rightarrow\\) capabilities: brains can solve ill-posed problems, digital computers are good at numerical computation and symbol processing.
+- computing paradigm: brain: massive parallelism, adaptive connectivity; digital computers: mostly sequential, fixed connectivity. $$\rightarrow$$ capabilities: brains can solve ill-posed problems, digital computers are good at numerical computation and symbol processing.

 ### Conclusions